Neural Stem cells therapy for Parkinson Disease

 Rest tremors

-Resting tremors or trembling often occurs in patients with Parkinson’s usually on one-side.
-The slow tremors of the hands, and later the feet occur mostly at periods of rest.
-The resting tremors often disappear during exercise or sleep. how to cure brain foghow to cure brain fog.
-The tremor is not present in all cases, but many patients report empty hands, fingers rubbing against each other in a movement similar to that of “counting coins.”
+Resting tremors or trembling often occur in patients with Parkinson’s, usually on one side.
+The slow tremors of the hands and, later, the feet occur primarily during rest periods.
+The resting tremors often disappear during exercise or sleep.
+How do you cure brain fog?
+The tremor is absent in all cases, but many patients report empty hands and fingers rubbing against each other in a movement similar to “counting coins.”

 The Role of Physical Exercise & Postural Instability

-Postural instability is one of the primary motor symptom seen in a later stage of shaking palsy.
+Postural instability is a primary motor symptom in a later stage of shaking palsy.
 The lack of balance is especially apparent when the patient is standing upright.
 PD directly affects the reflexes that help us balance, and patients with postural instability can easily fall with the slightest touch.
-This symptom is very dangerous for patients and often leads to severe falls resulting in orthopedic injuries to the hips, knees, shoulders, and arms.
+This symptom is very dangerous for patients and often leads to severe falls, resulting in orthopedic injuries to the hips, knees, shoulders, and arms.

 Parkinson’s disease and movement disorders

 Parkinson’s disease is a progressive neurological disorder characterized by tremors, stiffness, slow movements, and balance issues.
-It is caused by the death of dopamine-producing neurons in the substantia nigra region of the brain.
-Other common movement disorders include dystonia (sustained muscle contractions causing abnormal postures), chorea (involuntary jerky movements), tics (sudden, rapid, recurrent motor movements or vocalizations), and restless leg syndrome.
-Movement disorders can significantly impact quality of life.
-A multidisciplinary approach including neurologists, physical therapists, occupational therapists, speech therapists, and mental health professionals is important.
+It is caused by the death of dopamine-producing neurons in the substantia nigra region of the Brain.
+Other joint movement disorders include dystonia (sustained muscle contractions causing abnormal postures), chorea (involuntary jerky movements), tics (sudden, rapid, recurrent motor movements or vocalizations), and restless leg syndrome.
+Movement disorders can significantly impact the quality of life.
+A multidisciplinary approach that includes neurologists, physical therapists, occupational therapists, speech therapists, and mental health professionals is essential.

 What are some Complications of PD: Akinetic Crisis?

-An akinetic crisis (AC) or acute akinesia is a life-threatening complication of PD that can be caused by a variety of issues including infections, medication errors, or failed surgery.
-A patient with AC becomes completely immobile, can no longer speak and no longer swallow.
-Accompanying symptoms include sweating and fast pulse.
+An akinetic crisis (AC) or acute akinesia is a life-threatening complication of PD that can be caused by a variety of issues, including infections, medication errors, or failed surgery.
+A patient with AC becomes completely immobile, can no longer speak, and can no longer swallow.
+Accompanying symptoms include sweating and a fast pulse.
 Such a crisis is dangerous and must be treated immediately.
 Without the ability to swallow, saliva can enter the lungs and cause pneumonia.

 Onset Parkinson’s & Early stages of the disease

-When someone aged between 18-50 years old receives a clinical diagnosis of Parkinson’s, it is called young onset Parkinson’s disease or early-onset Parkinson’s disease.
+When someone aged between 18-50 years old receives a clinical diagnosis of Parkinson’s, it is called young-onset Parkinson’s disease or early-onset Parkinson’s disease.
 The symptoms of PD are usually the same regardless of age, but younger patients have very different experiences with the condition due to their age.
-From a psychological, social, and medical standpoint, managing PD is particularly difficult for younger patients and their families.areas-affected-parkinsons Early symptoms and concomitant symptoms for onset of Parkinson’s disease include:
+From a psychological, social, and medical standpoint, managing PD is challenging for younger patients and their families.areas-affected-parkinsons Early symptoms and accompanying symptoms for onset of Parkinson’s disease include:

 • Sleep disorders associated with involuntary and violent movements during REM sleep – (REMS sleep behavior disorder)

-• Extremely oily skin due to hyperactive sebaceous glands in the face
+• Excessively oily skin due to hyperactive sebaceous glands in the face

 • Issues with body temperature and circulatory system regulation